V (American magazine): History

 V was launched in September 1999 as the "younger sibling" publication to the limited-edition quarterly Visionaire.
 V releases six issues a year, one for each current seasonal collection; Spring, Spring/Summer, Summer, Fall Preview, Fall, and Winter.
 The magazine has a readership of 315,000 as of 2010.

 V is edited by Stephen Gan and features new global fashion displayed through shoots and editorials focusing more specifically on art, film, music and fashion.
 V has been noted for its inventive and progressive styling, as well as its reportage of cultural figures and global youth culture.
 Past contributors have included Inez van Lamsweerde and Vinoodh Matadin, Hedi Slimane, Mario Testino, Mario Sorrenti, and Karl Lagerfeld.
 Interview subjects have included Joan Didion, Salman Rushdie, Robert Altman, Brooke Shields, and Norman Mailer.
-Icons in fashion, film, music and art to grace the cover include Madonna, Katy Perry, Mariah Carey, Rihanna, Naomi Campbell, Grace Jones, Brad Pitt, Britney Spears, David Bowie and Lady Gaga.
+Icons in fashion, film, music and art to grace the cover include Madonna, Katy Perry, Mariah Carey, Rihanna, Naomi Campbell, Jennie, Grace Jones, Brad Pitt, Britney Spears, Lisa, David Bowie and Lady Gaga.

 In 2005, 7L and Steidl published the book V Best: Five Years of V Magazine, chronicling the first five years of the publication.
 Included are fashion articles, photos, interviews and more from the first five years of V.

 In 2016, Lady Gaga was invited to be the guest editor for V for its 99th issue, which features a record-setting sixteen different covers.

 In March 2016, it was revealed that Britney Spears was selected to appear on the cover of the magazine for its 100th issue.
 Spears shot three different covers for the milestone issue with photographer Mario Testino.
+From 2016 to 2017, Joseph Akel served as Executive Editor and Creative Director of the magazine.

 In August 2019, American singer and songwriter Billie Eilish was selected to appear on the 20th anniversary issue, V121, interviewed by Pharrell Williams.

 In April 2020, V released its "Supermodel Summer" issue, selecting 15 of fashion's newest models to grace the cover, including Kaia Gerber, Grace Elizabeth, Adut Akech, Lila Moss, and more.

 In July 2020, American model Gigi Hadid collaborated with V on a limited-edition art book titled Gigi Journal: Part II, presenting a medley of 32 exclusive art pieces from around the world, derived from over 20,000 submissions, which reflected experiences in quarantine during the COVID-19 pandemic and the resurgence of the BlackLivesMatter movement.
 The book featured hand-painted cover art, created by Hadid herself, and written contributions from leaders in the racial-justice movement.